United States Map pic

 Cuban Sandwich at the Columbia Restaurant

-• The 1905 Salad: tossed tableside and made with crisp iceberg lettuce, julienne of baked ham, natural Swiss cheese, tomato, olives, grated Romano cheese, Lea & Perrins® Worcestershire sauce and their famous garlic dressing
+Tossed tableside and made with crisp iceberg lettuce, julienne baked ham, natural Swiss cheese, tomato, olives, grated Romano cheese, Lea & Perrins® Worcestershire sauce, and the Columbia’s famous garlic dressing.
+It’s one of the most iconic dishes in Tampa.

-• You can end the meal with the traditional flan, but I highly recommend the white chocolate bread pudding.
-It is made with La Segunda Cuban bread and topped with a Bacardi rum sauce.
-Its big enough to share.
+While the traditional flan is always a solid choice, the white chocolate bread pudding is the standout dessert.
+It’s made with La Segunda Cuban bread and topped with a Bacardi rum sauce, and it’s easily large enough to share.

 Created with Fabric.js 4.6.0